How to Visualize ROS Mesh Markers

-Since v0.21, Foxglove Studio has supported loading mesh resource markers in the 3D panel.
+Since v0.21, Foxglove has supported loading mesh resource markers in the 3D panel.
 This means that you can now visualize custom models in the context of your 3D scene, alongside the other players and perceived objects present in your robot's world.

 So how can you start loading 3D models into your scene?